Maze Therapeutics

 Utilizing Maze Compass™, we are harnessing the power of human genetics to develop novel, small molecule precision medicines for patients living with renal, cardiovascular and related metabolic diseases, including obesity.

-APOL1-Mediated Kidney Disease
+Kidney Disease (AMKD)

 Click here to learn more

-Chronic Kidney Disease
+MZE782 for Chronic Kidney Disease and PKU

 Click here to learn more